 Windows that are classified as soundproof usually come with a hefty price.
 You can often get a quality sound reduction just by understanding the different window features and what makes one window better at blocking sound than another.

-Before you consider attempting to resolve your noise problem with acoustic optimized windows, rule out all other household conditions that may be contributing to sound leakage - cold air return and dryer vents, poor insulation in walls and roofs, failing caulking, chimneys…
+Before you consider attempting to resolve your noise problem with acoustic-optimized windows, rule out all other household conditions that may be contributing to sound leakage - cold air return and dryer vents, poor insulation in walls and roofs, faulty caulking, chimneys…

 In general, to increase a window’s ability to block sound and increase its STC rating, the window manufacturer can: